mikael-bashir/mikael-bashir/README.md

 My name is Mikael Bashir.
-I have created this github to record my ProjectEuler solutions and attempts.
+I have created this github to record my ProjectEuler solutions and to share some of my projects.